We get a lot of questions about our most popular adhesive, gelatin glue.

 Is Gelatin Glue Eco-friendly?

 Yes.
 Gelatin glue is made from natural components and is predominantly composed of pharmaceutical-grade gelatin, sugars, Epsom salt, water, and glycerin.
-It is eco-friendly and was recently certified by BPI for its biodegradability.
+It is eco-friendly and was recently certified by BPI for its compostability.

-Gelatin glue is biodegradable because it naturally breaks down without human intervention by bacteria and fungi if favorable conditions are met.
+Gelatin glue is compostability because it naturally breaks down without human intervention by bacteria and fungi if favorable conditions are met.

 What Else Is Gelatin Used For?